words/wikipedia-tldr/readme.md

-# wiktionary
+# wikipedia-tldr

-> Look up words on [wiktionary.org](https://www.wiktionary.org/) in English or any other language.
+> Look up words on [wikipedia-tldr.org](https://www.wikipedia-tldr.org/) in English or any other language.

 Use it programmatically with JavaScript to fetch JSON, or use the command line interface (CLI) to look up words from your terminal.